tobi-code/ManipulationLibrary/README.md

 ManipulationLibrary is a module for Python 3 to work with eSEC[1] matrices and extract e²SEC[2] matrices from manipulations.

 You can find examples on how to use this library in the "example" folder in GitHub.
-The example manipulation is taken from the MANAIC dataset [3].
+The example manipulation is taken from the MANIAC dataset [3].

 	Disclaimer: This module is tested on Ubuntu 20.04.1 LTS with Python 3.8.5